Last updated: December 13, 2021

 On the tax return, you list your income and deductions, calculate federal and provincial or territorial tax, and determine if you have a balance of tax owing for the year, or whether you are entitled to a refund of some or all of the tax that was deducted from your income during the year.

 Income tax returns for most individuals, including international students, are to be filed on or before April 30 of the year following the calendar year for which the return is being filed.
-For instance, tax returns for 2019 have to be filed by April 30, 2020.
+If the deadline falls on a weekend, individuals can file their tax returns on the first business day that follows.
+For instance, tax returns for 2022 have to be filed by May 2, 2022 (since April 30 falls on a weekend).

 If you owe tax and you file your tax return late, the CRA will charge you a late-filing penalty and interest on any unpaid amounts.